This is a sponsored post. As always all thoughts and opinions are my own.

 Teaching English abroad is quickly becoming a very popular option for young millennials, recent graduates and even adults who just need a break from the 9-5 rat race or a career change.
 There’s been a shift from one generation to the next where youngsters want to head out into the world and really see the world.
 They want to explore more than just their backyard, they want to be challenged and they want to understand other cultures.

-It’s come at the perfect time because learning English is in high demand which means there are plenty of teaching jobs abroad.
+It’s come at the perfect time because learning English is in high demand which means there are plenty of teaching jobs abroad, with most teaching English jobs being relatively easy to find.
 As social media becomes more popular by the day, English has become almost a necessity for many people across the world.
 Tourism brings the English speaking population to everywhere in the world now and the world knows that speaking English will benefit business owners, companies and anyone on social media.

 So if you’re debating teaching English abroad think about the change that you could help make for someone.
 English to a lot of people isn’t just a language, it’s the ladder to climb over the barrier that separates them from much of the world.

 In 2016 I took my first brave step off the plane after landing in Asia.
 I was moving to a country on a continent I had never been to before.
 I didn’t feel any nerves at first because I was high on excitement.
 I was taking control of my own life, ignoring western culture and the idea that I was supposed to start a career back home in Toronto.

 I was completely unprepared.
 But there really is no way to be prepared for culture shock and such a major shift in one’s life.
 However, I welcomed it and its challenges with open arms and it was because of the tough times that I became a better person, more educated about life, the world and myself.

 Teaching isn’t easy (I mean it is still a job!), but it can be pretty fun for a job and it will only benefit you.
 If you decide to teach English abroad you can expect for this job to change you in many ways.